 Java Management Extensions (JMX)

 eXist-db provides access to various management interfaces via Java Management Extensions (JMX).
-An agent in the Java virtual machine exposes agent services as so-called MBeans that belong to different components running within the virtual machine.
+An agent in the Java Virtual Machine exposes agent services as MBeans that belong to different components running within the Virtual Machine.
 A JMX-compliant management application can then connect to the agent through the MBeans and access the available services in a standardized way.

 Enabling the JMX agent

-To enable the platform server within the host virtual machine, pass the following Java system properties:
+To enable the platform server on the host virtual machine over TCP, pass the following Java system properties (e.g. as part of the JAVA_OPTS environment variable):

 -Dcom.sun.management.jmxremote